Embedded Face Recognition Access Control System

 To deploy on resource-constrained STM32 hardware:

-- TensorFlow Lite Micro for microcontroller inference
+- TensorFlow Lite Micro provides a microcontroller-friendly inference runtime;

-- fixed-point optimization for efficient computation
+- fixed-point computation reduces floating-point overhead;

 These optimizations enabled:

-- real-time inference
+- real-time inference;

-- low memory footprint
+- low memory footprint;

-- stable embedded deployment
+- stable embedded deployment;

 Edge–Cloud Communication

 The system integrates an ESP8266 Wi-Fi module for IoT connectivity.
+The embedded access terminal remains responsible for real-time decisions, while the network module supports management and logging.

 Key features:

-- real-time upload of recognition events
+- real-time upload of recognition events;

-- remote synchronization of user data
+- remote synchronization of user data;

-- device status monitoring
+- device status monitoring;

 Communication is implemented using:

-- MQTT protocol for lightweight messaging
+- MQTT for lightweight publish/subscribe messaging;

 Mobile Application